hauke96/simple-task-manager/doc/operation/server.md

 * `*.json`: A json file for the server configuration (configured in the `.env` file)
 * `*.conf`: A conf file for the nginx server (configured in the `.env` file)

+As describes above, I recommend to create a config folder on your server (e.g. `/home/stm/simple-task-manager/configs/`) and put all your configs into that folder.
+Even better would be a separate git repo to manage your configs, but that's up to you.

 ## Server configuration

 The server knows two places for configuration:
 A config file (see the files in the `./config/` folder of the repo) and environment variables.
-When using docker, environment variables can also be set via the `.env` file.
+When using docker, environment variables should be set via the `.env` file (just for convenience).

 There's no overlap between the config file and environment variables, so they both configure totally different things.